 - Damage to the service line caused by your trees and damage to equipment in your home caused by trees affecting your service line are also your responsibility.

-- For your safety please call us at (808) 871-7777 before conducting any kind of work on trees that are near overhead lines.
+- For your safety please contact us before conducting any kind of work on trees that are near overhead lines.
 We will inspect the lines and will help determine the best course of action.

 - When working on trees that are near power lines, a ten-foot minimum clearance from the lines is required for safety (OSHA 1910.269).
 When setting up ladders and other equipment, everything should be secured so that nothing is in or can accidentally enter this safety zone.

 - We are legally required to maintain our facilities and equipment.
 Utility easements and rights of ways are often conveyed in the deed to a property.
 In addition, as a condition of electric service to your home, you must allow Hawaiian Electric access to your property for maintenance at all reasonable times.
 Therefore, we have the right to access our facilities, as necessary, to properly maintain our facilities.

 Vegetation management is one of many efforts Hawaiian Electric uses to help ensure the reliability of your electrical service.
 We regularly inspect trees growing near power lines and contract certified vegetation management crews to trim trees growing into power lines along roadways throughout the island.

 Trees that require pruning are those that currently, or will within a year, encroach on high-voltage power lines.
 Tree inspectors assess the location of trees and their growth rate.
 In addition, we take into consideration limb configuration and potential wind conditions.
 If you believe that a tree poses a danger to lines, please contact us to arrange an inspection.